mcchrish/nnn.vim/README.md

 #### Action

-You can set extra key-bindings for opening files in different ways.
-Nothing is set by default to not override n³'s own key-bindings.
+It's possible to set extra key-bindings for opening files in various ways.
+No default is set so that n³'s key-bindings are not overridden.

 ```vim
 let g:nnn#action = {